 Is it safe touch/ Barry someone struck by lightning?
 Do you mean bury or carry?

-In a subsequent meeting with the staff, the Deputy in charge of Education extended gratitude to ACLENet for enhancing the school's safety and suggested the formation of a lightning safety club.
+In a subsequent meeting with the staff, the Deputy in charge of Education thanked ACLENet for enhancing the school's safety and suggested the formation of a lightning safety club.
 The headteacher expressed willingness to welcome any programs from ACLENet and proposed an intensified partnership.

 Mr. Barnabas, ACLENet’s Country Coordinator, thanked the teachers for their cooperation and reaffirmed ACLENet's commitment to supporting lightning safety initiatives.
 The teachers formed a lightning safety committee comprising 11 members, led by Tr Opio James, a senior teacher in the physics department.
 Tr James accepted the role and committed to submitting the committee members' names to Mr. Godwin within a week.